Department of Social Services

 Under the Rental Assistance Program, DSS provided rental subsidies to 1,750 families and adults living in privately owned housing.
 One-year rental subsidies were provided under the Transitionary Rental Assistance Program to approximately 140 former TFA recipient families per month.
 Under the federal Section 8 program, DSS provided rental assistance so that 5,100 families and adults could move into, and remain in, safe and sanitary housing.
 Special program categories under Section 8 include the Welfare to Work, Family Unification, Non-Elderly Disabled, and Mainstream Housing Opportunities for Persons with Disabilities programs.

 DSS also works closely with the Department of Children and Families in administering the Section 8 Family Unification program, promoting family unity by providing housing assistance to families for whom the lack of adequate housing is a primary factor in the separation, or the threat of imminent separation, of children from their families.

-DSS has a memorandum of understanding with the Department of Mental Health and Addiction Services, the Office of Policy and Management, the Department of Economic and Community Development, and the Connecticut Housing Finance Authority in support of the Supportive Housing Pilots Initiative.
+DSS has a Memorandum of Understanding with the Department of Mental Health and Addiction Services, the Office of Policy and Management, the Department of Economic and Community Development, and the Connecticut Housing Finance Authority in support of the Supportive Housing Pilots Initiative.
 This is designed to create service-supported, affordable housing opportunities for people affected by mental illness or chemical dependency who are facing homelessness.
-The Department has devoted 200 Section 8 vouchers to project-based programs developed as part of this initiative.
+The department is devoting 200 Section 8 vouchers to project-based programs developed as part of this initiative.